 3. Gods and Monsters

 Gods and Monsters open up with Lou being possessed by Nicolina.
 The entire continent is on fire because of Coco’s grief over Ansel’s death.
-Our main crew is traveling to the chateau, but they don’t know what they’re doing.
+Our main crew is traveling to the chateau but doesn’t know what they’re doing.
 They don’t know what their game plan is.
-Do you quickly catch on that something is wrong with Lou and that switches their game plan around?
+Do you quickly catch that something is wrong with Lou, and that switches their game plan around?
 They’ve got to figure out how they’ll save her, and things keep constantly happening from there.

-Lou was not ever going to be changed from all of this trauma that had been done to her.
+Lou would never be changed by all this trauma that had been done to her.
 She lost her best friend and was possessed because of that hole in her heart.
 She has grown and changed so much.
-It added a lot of angst and tension throughout the book, and it made the ending feel so earned, like the whole theme of this book is hope being the cure.
-The folklore adaptions and world-building are very similar to Kingdom Of The Wicked.
+It added a lot of angst and tension throughout the book and made the ending feel so earned like the whole theme of this book is hope being the cure.
+The folklore adaptions and world-building are similar to the Kingdom Of The Wicked.

 Author: Shelby Mahurin

-Category: Wizards & Witches Fantasy, Fairy Tale & Folklore Adaptations, Historical Fiction Romance
+Category: Witches Fantasy, Fairy Tale, Folklore Adaptations, Historical Fiction Romance

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD